rafael-a-garcia/LLO8200_updated/index.md

 ![YAML header](./YAML_header.JPG)

 Training & Testing & Workflows, OH MY!
-To help picture the workflow process we use to provide structure to our model-building-processes, Dr. Garcia drafted this excellent graphic.
-This will be useful for Modules 5, on.
+To help picture the workflow process we use to provide structure to our model-building-processes.
+I drafted this graphic.
+It will be useful for Modules 5, on.

 ![Workflow Graphic](./Workflow Chart Lesson 5.png)